I have been organising off road adventure tours to Morocco for over 20 years. Over this time I have built up a very large knowledge

 Over the years I have been joined by adventure riders riding a mix of adventure bikes from the large BMW's & KTM's, 690's, 701's,

-To save the long road ride from the UK to Southen Spain and the worry of fitting new tyres in Spain before the ferry crossing to Morocco, we organise return transport of the bikes and riding gear in our own truck from the UK to Estepona in Southen Spain.
+To save the long road ride from the UK to Southen Spain and the worry of fitting new tyres in Spain before the ferry crossing to Morocco, we organise return transport for your motorcycle from the UK to Estepona in Southen Spain.

 All you do is organise a flight from the UK to Malaga then you either use the bus service or a taxi to Estepona.